Real or fake: Which Christmas tree to buy?

 Story highlights

-- Organic trees least damaging to the planet
+- Organic trees are least damaging to the planet, expert says

-- Re-using plastic trees also reduces footprint
+- Re-using plastic trees also can reduce your carbon footprint

-(CNN)Like a birthday without cake or a Thanksgiving meal without turkey, Christmas just wouldn't be Christmas without a tree.
+(CNN)Like a birthday without cake or a Thanksgiving meal without turkey, Christmas for many people just wouldn't be Christmas without a tree.

 In the bewilderingly complex consumer world, it can sometimes be hard to see the woods for the trees when picking the prickly centerpiece of the festive season.